e’clat superior Vitamin C 20% Serum for Skin Brightening & Radiance – 30 ml

 Scientifically advanced, award-winning daily antioxidant protection.

-All e’clat science products are dermatologist tested, paraben free.
+All e’clat superior products are dermatologist tested, paraben free.

 Defend against free radicals and the visible effects of skin aging due to environmental stressors, including